mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### New Features

-* We redesigned the [General](/developerportal/collaborate/general-settings/) settings section to make it more intuitive and user-friendly.
+* We redesigned the [General Settings](/developerportal/collaborate/general-settings/) section to make it more intuitive and user-friendly.
 * We prepared the integration of Studio Pro with our new project management tool, Epics (coming soon!).

 ### June 16th, 2022